-On March 17, 2022, the Board of Directors accepted the recommendation of the CGNR Committee and appointed Ms. Haslam to serve on the Board of Directors.
+In the fourth quarter of 2023, the Board of Directors accepted the recommendation of the CGNR Committee and appointed both Ms. Carson and Mr. Ruud to serve on the Board of Directors.

-Currently, of the nine Directors being proposed for re-election, two are women (22 percent).
+Currently, of the ten Directors being proposed for re-election, two are women (20 percent).
 One of the Company's current officers at the vice president level and above is a woman (five percent).